Tasting Poland

 Placek po zbojnicku • Brigand's pancake

 Placek po zbojnicku is a refined version of Polish potato cakes (placki ziemniaczane).
-While placki ziemniaczane are small here much bigger pancake is fried.
-Polish brigand's pancake is dished up with a beef sauce and beef chunks, as well as gives a vegetable salad.
-Some people like to pour a ketchup over it.
+While placki ziemniaczane are small, here much bigger pancake are fried.
+Polish brigand's pancake is dished up with beef sauce and beef chunks, as well as a vegetable salad side dish.
+Some people like to pour ketchup over it.

 Brigand's pancake